-I was recently suddenly petrified by a strange problem that led to my Chrome web browser displaying the following message, “This site can’t be reached”, I dug deep and found some shareworthy methods by which you would eventually be able to solve the issue.
+I was recently suddenly surprised by a strange problem that led to my Chrome web browser displaying the message, “This site can’t be reached.”
+I dug deep and found some share-worthy methods by which you could eventually solve the issue.

 Most of us spend a lot of time using the Internet for our work.
-In fact, with the interconnected systems and databases, almost everyone uses the web in their walk of life.
-Internet being the Internet doesn’t come free of problems, on one side the users have to struggle to get the Wi-Fi/LAN connections right on the other hand one also needs to look out for the settings on the computer.
+In fact, with the interconnected systems and databases, almost everyone uses the web in their daily lives.
+The Internet, being the Internet, doesn’t come free of problems.
+On one hand, users have to struggle to get the Wi-Fi/LAN connections right, and on the other hand, one also needs to look out for the settings on the computer.

 This site can’t be reached, Site not loading Chrome error